Hampshire College Computational Intelligence Lab

-Push has been developed continuously over many years, and several distinct versions have been implemented.
-These all share core concepts of the Push language, including a stack-based execution architecture in which there is a separate stack for each data type.
+Push is a programming language designed for evolutionary computation, to be used as the programming language within which evolving programs are expressed.
+Push features a stack-based execution architecture in which there is a separate stack for each data type.
 In Push, "code" itself is a data type, allowing programs to manipulate their own code as they run and thereby to implement arbitrary and potentially novel control structures.
 This expressiveness is combined with syntactic minimality: the only syntax rule is that parentheses must be balanced.
-It is therefore trivial to generate syntactically valid random Push programs, and to develop genetic operators that transform Push programs into new Push programs.
+It is therefore trivial to generate and transform syntactically valid Push programs.

 PushGP is a genetic programming system that evolves programs in the Push programming language.
 PushGP has been used for a variety of applications, ranging from intelligent agent design to automatic quantum computer programming.
 Features include:

-A variety of Push-based evolutionary computation sytems other than PushGP have been developed, including several that implement autoconstructive evolution.
-In an autoconstructive evolution system the evolving programs construct their own children (and thereby their children's reproduction/diversification mechanisms and the evolutionary process itself).
-This contrasts with standard genetic programming systems (like PushGP) in which hand-written mutation and crossover operators are used to produce children from parents.
+Other Push-based evolutionary computation systems have been developed, including several that implement autoconstructive evolution.
+In an autoconstructive evolution system the evolving programs manipulate code to construct their own children.
+Through this they construct their children's reproduction/diversification mechanisms, and thereby the evolutionary process itself.
+This contrasts with standard genetic programming systems (like PushGP) in which hand-written genetic operators are used to produce children from parents.
 Many features of the Push programming language were developed specifically to support autoconstructive evolution, although they are often useful even in the context of more standard genetic programming systems.

 The Push Language Discourse Site provides orientation and a forum for discussion of Push and its use in evolutionary computation.

 The README file and commit comments in the source code repository for the most actively developed current version of the language (Clojush, which is implemented in Clojure) also provide information about the current status of the project.

 Push3 and subsequent variants: